marcopennekamp/lore/specification/modules.md

 ### Visibility

-Module members have two modes of **visibility:** private and public. **Private** members may only be accessed from the same module.
-All types, functions, and global variables are private by default. **Public** members may be accessed anywhere.
-All modules are public by default.
+Module members have two modes of **visibility:**

+- **Private** members may only be accessed from the same module.
+- **Public** members may be accessed anywhere.

-If a single function definition is public, all function definitions of the owning **multi-function** must be public as well.
-This has to be applied *explicitly* so that multi-functions cannot accidentally become public.
+All module members are **public by default**.
+Private members are declared by prefixing their declaration keywords with a `-` sign: `-trait`, `-function`, and so on.
+If a single function definition is private, all function definitions of the owning **multi-function** must be private as well.
+This has to be applied *explicitly* so that multi-functions cannot accidentally become private.

 ###### Example

 ```
 module my_project

-public trait Foo
+trait Foo

 module Foo {
-  struct Implementation extends Foo { mut counter: Int }
+  -struct Implementation extends Foo { mut counter: Int }

-  public function fresh(): Foo = Implementation(0)
+  function fresh(): Foo = Implementation(0)

-  public function getAndIncrement(foo: Foo): Int
+  function getAndIncrement(foo: Foo): Int
-  public function getAndIncrement(foo: Implementation): Int = {
+  function getAndIncrement(foo: Implementation): Int = {
     let result = foo.counter
+    increment(foo)
+    result
+  }

+  -action increment(foo: Implementation) {
     foo.counter += 1
-    result
   }
 }
 ```